sb-ph/portfolio-starter/README.md

 - Add your projects to AirTable and use their API to populate your website
 - Hook your site up to a content management system (CMS) like [Forestry](https://forestry.io/) or [Sanity](https://www.sanity.io/)

-If you’re interested in our help, just [get in touch](mailto:mail@sb-ph.com) and we’ll discuss!
+If you’re interested in our help making some modifications, just [get in touch](mailto:mail@sb-ph.com) and we’ll discuss!